MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-authenticate-v0.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+Use this task to configure NuGet tools to authenticate with Azure Artifacts and other NuGet repositories.
+Requires NuGet >= 4.8.5385, dotnet >= 2.1.400, or MSBuild >= 15.8.166.59604.

 :::moniker range=">=azure-pipelines-2022"

 This version of the task is deprecated.
 Use [NuGetAuthenticate@1](nuget-authenticate-v1.md) instead.
 Configure NuGet tools to authenticate with Azure Artifacts and other NuGet repositories.